j i m v a l l a n c e . c o m > p r o j e c t s > b e r n a r d p u r d i e

 Shea Stadium, 1965

-Many hours of audio and film footage exist which allow us to study Ringo performing "live" with The Beatles.
-These include the concerts in Washington D.C.
-(1964), Shea Stadium (1965), Tokyo (1966), the 1964-65 "Beatles at the Hollywood Bowl" recordings, and of course the "Let It Be" documentary, filmed in January 1969.
+Many hours of audio and film footage exists which allow us to study Ringo performing "live" with The Beatles.
+These include concerts in Washington D.C.
+(1964), Shea Stadium (1965), Tokyo (1966), the 1964-65 "Hollywood Bowl" recordings, and the "Let It Be" documentary filmed in January 1969 (re-released in 2021 as "Get Back".

 Furthermore, if Ringo wasn't good enough to record with The Beatles, then why, after the band broke up in 1970, did John, Paul and George each invite Ringo to play on their solo recordings?
-Or was that Purdie, too?

-Clue #6: Purdie says, "They had four track [tape recorders] and they put me on two separate tracks.
+Clue #6: Purdie says, "They had four-track [tape recorders] and they put me on two separate tracks.
 I would listen to what Ringo had played and then overdub on top of it to keep it happening."

 In his book "All You Need Is Ears" George Martine writes, "When The Beatles arrived in 1963, I was still forced to record all their early songs using twin-track ... with the rhythm on one track and the vocal on the other".

-In other words, the drums were mixed together with the guitars and bass onto one of two available tracks, rendering the drums inseparable from the other instruments.
-While it would have been possible to add more drums by "overdubbing" onto the existing tracks, the original drum performance could not be separated or erased, and would still be audible.
+In other words, the drums were combined with the guitars and bass onto one of two available tracks, rendering the drums inseparable from the other instruments.
+While it would have been possible to add more drums later, the original drum performances could not be be removed or changed in any way.
+If Purdie does appear on any early Beatle recordings, then two drums would be audible ... and nowhere is this apparent.

 John Lennon's German employment visa, 1960-62 (click to enlarge)